Leggett-Garg inequalities with deformed Pegg-Barnett phase observables: Derivation of the LGI of the observable

-Figures~\ref{figure-04ab}~(a) and (b) represent graphs of $K_{3}$ as functions of $\tau$ with $\phi_{0}=0$, $\alpha=1/2$, $\Gamma=0$, and $\omega=1$ for $N=20$ and $40$, respectively.
-Looking at Figs.~\ref{figure-04ab}~(a) and (b), we note that oscillations of the graph increase as $N$ becomes larger.
+Figures~\ref{figure-04ab}~(a), (b) show plots of $K_{3}$ as functions of $\tau$ for $N=20$ and $40$, respectively.
+Looking at these we note that oscillations of the graph increase as $N$ becomes larger.
 Amplitudes of oscillations of short periods in the graph do not decrease even if $N$ becomes larger.
-Thus, we can expect that a graph of $K_{3}$ as a function of $\tau$ contains oscillations of infinitely high frequency under $N\to\infty$.
-Further Figs.~\ref{figure-05ab}~(a) and (b) show graphs of $K_{3}$ as functions of $\tau$ with $N=40$, $\phi_{0}=0$, $\alpha=1/2$, and $\omega=1$ for $\Gamma=0.005$ and $0.1$, respectively.
-Looking at Figs.~\ref{figure-05ab}~(a) and (b), we note that the amplitude of the oscillations of $K_{3}$ decreases as $\Gamma$ becomes larger.
-Looking at Fig.~\ref{figure-05ab}~(b), we note that $K_{3}$ converges to zero as $\tau$ becomes larger on condition $\Gamma>0$.
+Thus, we can expect that a graph of $K_{3}$ as a function of $\tau$ contains oscillations of infinitely high frequency as $N\to\infty$.
+Further Figs.~\ref{figure-05ab}~(a), (b) show plots of $K_{3}$ as functions of $\tau$ for two different dissipation values, namely $\Gamma=0.005$ and $0.1$, respectively.
+Looking at these plots we note that the amplitude of the oscillations of $K_{3}$ decreases as $\Gamma$ becomes larger.
+More specifically looking at Fig.~\ref{figure-05ab}~(b), we note that $K_{3}$ converges to zero as $\tau$ increases on condition $\Gamma>0$.